tboudreaux/GridFire/docs/static/mainpage.md

 - **Constructor Parameters:**
   - `composition`: The initial seed composition to start network construction from.
   - `BuildDepthType` (`Full`, `Shallow`, `SecondOrder`, etc...): controls number of recursions used to construct the network topology.
-Can either be an member of the `NetworkBuildDepth` enum or an integerl.
+Can either be a member of the `NetworkBuildDepth` enum or an integer.
-  - `partition::PartitionFunction`: Partition function used when evlauating detailed balance for inverse rates.
+  - `partition::PartitionFunction`: Partition function used when evaluating detailed balance for inverse rates.

 - **setPrecomputation(bool precompute):**